portellam/parse-iommu-devices/README.md

 ```bash
   parse-iommu-devices | sed --quiet 3p
 ```

+#### 6.4.
+XML file
+Regardless of an existing VFIO setup, the script will output lists of hardware IDs and **valid** drivers, *if* a known good XML file is present.

+##### An XML file may be generated on a known good system:
+1. No VFIO drivers present
+2. Drivers are installed for all relevant devices.

+You may backup the default XML file (`/usr/local/etc/parse-iommu-devices.xml`).

+Please feel free to share your XML file with other VFIO users and enthusiasts.

 ### 7. Contact
 Did you encounter a bug?
 Do you need help?
 Please visit the